jD2R/AoC/README.md

 # Advent of Code
-Solutions for the Advent of Code puzzles in JS.
+Solutions for the Advent of Code puzzles in NodeJS.